To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Best Fire Extinguisher

-We’ve chosen our top picks based on warranty, range, type of fire it can extinguish, customer reviews and whether or not it’s rechargeable.
+We’ve chosen our best home fire extinguishers based on warranty, range, type of fire it can extinguish, customer reviews and whether or not it’s rechargeable.

-The Kidde FA110 fire extinguisher is UL rated 1A:10B:C, meaning it’s suitable for most common household fires including those involving fabrics, plastics, wood, flammable liquids and electrical equipment.
+The Kidde FA110 fire extinguisher is our best fire extinguisher for home.
+It’s UL rated 1A:10B:C, meaning it’s suitable for most common household fires including those involving fabrics, plastics, wood, flammable liquids and electrical equipment.
 It includes a bracket for you to mount on the wall.

 Instructions are clearly labeled on the can to show how to operate it.
 The extinguisher has a 6-year warranty and 8 to 12-second discharge time.
 A previous recalled version had plastic handles, but the current version has a rust and impact resistant steel handle.

 You should have one of these fire extinguishers in bedrooms, garages/sheds and living areas.
 (You can also use it in your kitchen.)
 You may be thinking that’s a lot of fire extinguishers, but fires can engulf a space quickly, so it’s essential to have one nearby.